spotaws/vstruct/README.md

     d = vstruct.read(fmt, fd)
     vstruct.write(fmt, fd, d)

-If `name` is specified, it additionally registers the format string it just compiled under `name`, allowing it to referenced in future format strings as `&name`; see section 5.5 "Splices" for details.
+If `name` is specified, it additionally registers the format string it just compiled under `name`, allowing it to referenced in future format strings as `&name`; see [Splices](#55-splices) for details.

 --------